Beta Messenger is really a botnet recruitment tool

 The worm also contains a backdoor that opens random TCP ports to connect to IRC servers, which then allows the compromised machine to be added to a botnet awaiting commands by a remote, malicious user.
 Another disturbing component parlays the Windows XP Service Pack 2 patch to increase its propagation through more network connections.

 Though Virkel's damage potential is high, Tokyo-based Trend Micro currently deems the worm a low threat because of poor initial infection rates.
-Helsinki-based antivirus provider F-Secure is credited with being first to announce the worm
+Helsinki-based antivirus provider F-Secure is credited with being first to announce the worm on its blog yesterday.

 In related news, Glendale, Calif.-based Panda Software yesterday reported two new Trojans that target Spanish-language MSN Messenger to harvest passwords to several online bank sites.
 The Banker-BSX Trojan is particularly newsworthy because it opens port 1106 and waits to capture login and password information as it streams by, rather than using a more conventional keylogger to capture the data.
 Most activity currently includes the South American counties like Chile, Peru and Argentina, as well as Spain and Israel.